Open Materials Generation with Inference-Time Reinforcement Learning: OMatG-IRL at Different Noise Scales

-In \cref{fig:compare_noise}, we show the evolution of validation metrics during RL training, analogous to \cref{fig:results}, for the score-based variant of OMatG-IRL under different noise scales of the square-root schedule (see \cref{fig:noise_sweep}).
-The medium noise scale $a_m$ yields the most effective reinforcement behavior, with rapid convergence to a minimum of the relative energy per atom.
+In \cref{fig:compare_noise}, we compare the score-based variant of OMatG-IRL under the three noise scales $a_s$, $a_m$, and $a_l$ of the square-root noise schedule highlighted in \cref{fig:noise_sweep}.
+The medium noise scale $a_m$ yields the most effective reinforcement behavior: The validation relative energy per atom decreases rapidly and reaches the lowest value among the three noise scales.
 The small noise scale $a_s$ leads to slower improvement due to insufficient exploration, while the large noise scale $a_l$ is counterproductive for energy minimization.
-This behavior is consistent with observations reported in Flow-GRPO~\cite{flowgrpo}.
-Based on these results, we use the score-based OMatG-IRL model with noise scale $a_m$ for comparison with the velocity-only approach in the main experiments.
+The corresponding test-set evaluations are consistent with the validation trends, and the checkpoint selected under the medium noise scale $a_m$ achieves the strongest relative-energy and RMSE improvements.
+This dependence on the noise scale is consistent with observations reported in Flow-GRPO~\cite{flowgrpo}.
+Based on these results, we use the score-based OMatG-IRL model with medium noise scale $a_m$ for comparison with the velocity-only approach in the main experiments in \cref{sec:full}.